tasmota/docs/docs/TasmoAdmin.md

   * php7 recommended (works with php5 too)
   * php-curl php-zip Modules installed

 You need to install a web server with php-zip and php-curl modules installed.
 Also mod_rewrite must be enabled.
-I suggest to look in the [Guide for Ubuntu Server 16.04](https://github.com/reloxx13/TasmoAdmin/wiki/Guide-for-Ubuntu-Server-16.04) and try to adjust it to your server OS.
+I suggest to look in the [Guide for Ubuntu Server 16.04](https://github.com/TasmoAdmin/TasmoAdmin/wiki/Guide-for-Ubuntu-Server-16.04) and try to adjust it to your server OS.

-### Docker
-TasmoAdmin is available as a Docker image at [Docker Hub](https://hub.docker.com/r/raymondmm/tasmoadmin/).
-This is a Linux Alpine (3.7) based image with Apache2 and Php7 installed.
-It supports multiple architectures, **amd64** (i.e. Synology DSM), **arm** (i.e. Raspberry PI3) and  **arm64** (i.e. Pine64).

 ## Example Images
 #### Login Page